Business Line of Credit or a Traditional Business Loan

 Ideally, you borrow the money in one month and then pay it back over the next couple.
 It’s not something you have longer-term debt for.

 On the other hand, a business loan is designed to be paid back over years, not months.

 You’ll want to use the bulk of your line of credit money for emergencies or fast revenue-generating opportunities.
 Business loans are for major planned products such as updating equipment, expanding your store, etc.

-The closing costs for a business loan can be anywhere from 2-7 percent.
+The closing costs for a business loan can be anywhere from 2% to 7% percent.
 Depending on how much you borrow, that could be a significant amount.
 A line of credit has usually little or no closing costs, so you’re saving money with a line of credit.

 When determining which is best for you, keep this in mind when factoring in cost.

-When it comes to the difference between line of credit and loan, it’s about what do you need it for?
+When it comes to the difference between a line of credit and a business loan, it’s about what you need it for.
 Is it a set project with a definitive cost or money for small projects that gets paid back quickly?